-Gardeners new to orchid growing soon realize that healthy orchids don’t grow in regular potting soil, but the choices available in orchid potting media can be confusing.
-Many orchid cultivars can grow in a one-ingredient medium, and making your own custom orchid mix is fun when you get to know the needs of your plant.
+Gardeners new to orchid growing soon realize that healthy orchids don’t grow in regular potting soil.
+The choices available in orchid potting materials can be confusing.
+Many orchid cultivars can grow in a one-ingredient medium.
+Making your own custom orchid mix is fun when you get to know the needs of your plant.
 Many high quality orchid growing media have similar benefits, so cost, availability, and appearance may help you narrow down your choice.

 Anyone with a vintage bottle of wine is familiar with the watertight qualities of cork.
 You can mix water-shedding cork with water-absorbing sphagnum moss or shredded bark for an ideal orchid mix.
 The larger cork chips offer many crevices for orchid roots to explore.